Which of the following best describes how prepaid expenses are re... | Study Prep in Pearson+

 A

-Cash is debited and a revenue account is credited to recognize the prepaid expense.
+Prepaid expenses are increased and a revenue account is increased to reflect future benefits.

 B